 Cricket Australia Guidelines

-Recently Cricket Australia published a number of guidelines surrounding fast bowling loads for adolescents.
-These have been designed to minimize the risk of injury.
+Recently Cricket Australia published some guidelines surrounding fast bowling loads for adolescents.
+These have been designed to minimise the risk of injury.

 |U11||2 over limit each spell & 4 over limit per match|

 |U13||4 over limit each spell & 8 over limit per match Target* of 100-120 balls per week|

 |U15||4-6 weeks bowling preparation before the season 5 over limit each spell & 12 over limit per match Target 100-120 balls per week|

 |U17||6-8 weeks bowling preparation before the season 6 over maximum each spell & 16 over limit per match Target 120-150 balls per week|